waveinscriber/blog/src/posts/002-salmon-recipe/index.md

 According to the [reference page for putchar](https://en.cppreference.com/w/c/io/putchar.html), the function accepts an integer parameter and returns an integer.
 The character is converted to `unsigned char` internally.
 This means that for our `unsigned int` values, only the last 8 bits are actually used when deciding what character to print.
 So for every 32-bit UTF32 character value, you can discard the first 24 bits and find out what character is going to be printed looking at the remaining 8 bits.
 Also the returned integer value contains only the 8 bits that get printed, not the original value of the character.

 However, there is a slight problem.
 Programs use something called "code pages".
 They are similar to an ASCII table - they have a set of characters on them and they match each character with a unique number.
 The program printing characters then looks up the value in the code page to decide what character gets printed.
 The code page used differs from program to program.
-Sending a value of 278 may not print the same character on two different programs/systems.
+Sending a value of 178 may not print the same character on two different programs/systems.

 <blockquote class="tip">
-	If you have different shells installed, try passing in non-ASCII values into <code>putchar</code>.
+	If you have different shells installed, try passing in non-ASCII bytes into <code>putchar</code>.
 You'll probably get different results.
 </blockquote>

 Luckily, the ASCII characters are standard and have the same values in most of the existing code pages.
 So if the value you pass in to `putchar` has 0 for the 8th bit (from the right side), you can be confident you'll get the same character across different programs.